kanaverse/kana-paper/paper.md

 # Statement of need

-Single-cell 'omics analyses is routinely used to identify cell subpopulations or states from heterogeneous biological samples [@stegle2015computational].
+Single-cell 'omics is routinely used to identify cell subpopulations or states from heterogeneous biological samples [@stegle2015computational].
-This process is exploratory and typically requires several iterations of data analysis, visualization and interpretation by biologists who may not be familiar with programming frameworks for bioinformatics.
+This typically involves several iterations of data analysis, visualization and interpretation by biologists who may not be familiar with programming frameworks for bioinformatics.
-Web applications offer an ideal environment for single-cell analyses, providing a user-friendly interface to the underlying analysis pipeline without any installation of additional software (other than a browser).
+Web applications offer an ideal environment for single-cell analyses, providing a user-friendly interface to the analysis workflow without any installation of additional software (other than a browser).
 Most existing web applications for single-cell analysis [@megill2021cellxgene;@cirrocumulus;@shiny] use a traditional server-based architecture, where data is sent to a backend server to compute results that are returned to the client (i.e., the user's machine) for visualization.
 This obviously requires the deployment of a backend server, which has non-negligible cost when scaled to a large number of users.
-It also requires data transfer from the client to the server, which introduces latency in the user experience as well as invoking concerns over data ownership and privacy.
+It also requires data transfer from the client to the server, which introduces latency as well as invoking concerns over data ownership and privacy.

-An alternative paradigm is to perform all the compute on the client device, i.e., "client-side compute".
+An alternative paradigm is to perform all the compute on the client device.
-This circumvents all the aforementioned issues with a backend server, as data remains local to the user's machine and is analyzed within the browser using JavaScript.
+This "client-side compute" circumvents all of the aforementioned issues with a backend server as data remains local to the user's machine and is analyzed wholly within the browser.
-Some existing web applications have employed this approach for bioinformatics data analysis [@gomez2013biojs;@schmid2015browsergenome;@fan2017ubit2].
+Some existing web applications have employed this approach for bioinformatics data analysis [@gomez2013biojs;@schmid2015browsergenome;@fan2017ubit2], but these represent a minority in the application ecosystem.
-These remain a minority in the application ecosystem, which is not surprising given the paucity of efficient, browser-compatible implementations of various algorithms required for such analyses.
+This is not surprising given the paucity of efficient, browser-compatible implementations of various algorithms required for such analyses.
 However, new web technologies such as WebAssembly [@haas2017bringing] have greatly enhanced browsers' capabilities for intensive computation.
 If we could generate a WebAssembly (Wasm) binary containing single-cell analysis functionality, we could feasibly repurpose the browser as a self-contained interactive data analysis tool for single-cell 'omics.